spdx/spdx-spec/chapters/annotations.md

 ### 12.1.1 Description

-This field identifies the person, organization or tool that has commented on a file, package, or the entire document.
+This field identifies the person, organization or tool that has commented on a snippet, file, package, or the entire document.
 The metadata for the annotator field is shown in Table 71.

 Table 71 — Metadata for the annotator field